New arrest after France church attack, security tightened

 The attack was the third in less than two months that French authorities have attributed to Muslim extremists, including the beheading of a teacher who had shown caricatures of the Prophet Muhammad in class after the images were re-published by satirical newspaper Charlie Hebdo.

+The images deeply offended many Muslim s, and protesters burned on French flags, stomped on portraits of President Emmanuel Macron or called for boycotts of French products at demonstrations Friday in Pakistan, India and Afghanistan.
+Other protests, largely organized by Islamists, are expected across the region, including in Lebanon and the Gaza Strip.

-President Emmanuel Macron said he would immediately increase the number of soldiers deployed to protect schools and religious sites from around 3,000 to 7,000.
+Macron said he would immediately increase the number of soldiers deployed to protect French schools and religious sites from around 3,000 to 7,000.
+Schools remain open during a nationwide lockdown that started Friday to stem the spread of the virus, but religious services are canceled.

+France’s interior minister said Friday that the country is “at war” with Islamist extremists, and the conservative lawmaker for the Nice region, Eric Ciotti, called for a “French-style Guantanamo” to lock up terrorist suspects.

 Charlton reported from Paris.
+Colleen Barry contributed from Milan.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.